 I’ve had some wonderful, inspiring teachers along the way, and wanted to share some of my learning with others.
 I began my training in 2004 and qualified as a British Wheel of Yoga teacher in 2007.
 In 2014 I successfully completed the BWY module for teaching yoga to people with cancer.

 Previously, in 2013, I completed level 1 teacher training through Bangor University’s Centre for Mindfulness Research & Practice (CMRP).
-I attend regular training workshops by CMRP and other providers to continue developing my teaching skills.
-Recent CPD includes the Inquiry Process, teaching mindfulness one-to-one and mindful self-compassion.
+I attend regular training workshops by CMRP and other providers to continue developing my teaching skills, including the Inquiry Process, teaching mindfulness one-to-one and mindful self-compassion.
 Meanwhile I continue to develop my personal mindfulness practice each day and on regular retreats.
-I deliver mindfulness taster sessions for local organisations such as the East City Children’s Centre and Marl Pit Community Centre, and courses for Norwich MIND as well as privately.
+I deliver mindfulness taster sessions for local organisations such as the East City Children’s Centre, Broadland Housing Association and Marl Pit Community Centre, and courses for Norwich MIND as well as privately.
 I also run mindfulness and creativity workshops with textile artist Aviva Leigh.